Cyprien-B/DI1-P1-Groupe4/README.md

 ```bash
 cd Server
 ```
-Execute the folowing command to  to generate and apply the migrations that create the necessary tables.
+Execute the following command to  to generate and apply the migrations that create the necessary tables.

 ```Bash
 dotnet ef migrations add InitialCreate